 - A second session is established using the H.245 protocol.
 This TCP-based process is for capabilities exchange, master-slave determination, and the establishment and release of media streams.
 This group of procedures is in addition to the H.225.0 processes.

-- The H.323 RSVP).
-This protocol is not considered to have good scaling properties due to its focus and management of individual
+- The H.323 quality-of-service (QoS) delivery mechanism of choice is the Resource Reservation Protocol (RSVP).
+This protocol is not considered to have good scaling properties due to its focus and management of individual application traffic flows.

 - Although H.323 may not be well suited in service provider spaces, it is well positioned to deploy enterprise VoIP applications.
 As a service provider, it might be necessary to bridge, transport or interface H.323 services and applications to the PSTN.